sjpollard/egocentric-compressed-learning/README.md

 - `--chunks` (int): Number of evenly sized chunks to preprocess into
 - `--ratio` (int tuple): Ratio of train/val/test splits respectively in preprocessed dataset
 - `--seed` (int): Random seed used to generate train/val/test splits
+- `--random-perf` (on/off): Print random performance of dataset splits

 ## Acknowledgements
 This project borrows ideas and/or code from the following preceding works: